Do you have WIFI?

 Not in-between - but you are very welcome to put something in the tip box at departure.
 It is then divided equally among all employees.
 Thank you!

 Can I swim at night?

-Yes, either with or without the pool light (the switch is at the door of the pool house).
-Just don’t make a noise, please.
+Yes, either with or without pool light (the switch is next to the door of the pool house).
+Just don’t make noise, please.

 Are there annoying monkeys?

-No, but during mango seasons, vervet monkeys help themselves to the ripe ones.
-Therefore, please do leave any fruit open in the bungalow.
+No, only during mango season, vervet monkeys help themselves to the ripe ones.
+Therefore, please do not leave any fruit open in the bungalow.
 All year round bush babies are living in our trees (monkeys a bit like lemurs); you rarely see them but you will hear them at night.

 Are these red and black millipedes dangerous?

 They are the most harmless creatures on earth.
 And extremely useful: they eat old leaves and poop compost.
 The locals call them "Mombasa Express".